njustesen/botbowl/docs/bots-iii.md

 def_formation_spread = load_formation("def_spread")
 def_formation_spread = load_formation("def_spread")
 ````
-Notice, that if no directory is specified, the default location inside FFAI is used.
+Notice, that if no directory is specified, the default location inside botbowl is used.

 ## Custom formations
 Our scripted bot from the previous tutorial we will use a fixed offensive and a fixed defensive formation: